saturncloud/examples/examples/r-job/README.md

 ## Installations and Start Script

 The startup command will run before the job does to set up in the environment.
 In our case the command will be to execute a single start script which installs the packages.
-In the settings for the Saturn Cloud job,
+This start up command is saved in **Advanced Settings** -> **Start Script** section.
 The startup command is `Rscript setup.R`, and the actual `setup.R` file contains:
 ```R
 install.packages('logger')
 ```

-The `setup.R` file needs to be saved in the same git repository as `example.R`
+The `setup.R` file needs to be saved in the same git repository as `example.R`.

 ## Create a job